 These fairway woods will not disappoint even more dedicated golfers who want a little more from their equipment.

 It will provide more reliable performance for a more competitive level of play.
 It’s an even better option for the higher handicappers among golfers looking for more forgiveness.
 Because it can dial in more to their specific needs, that doesn’t mean that high-handicaps cannot use these fairway woods effectively.

 The TaylorMade sim max line offers a standard 2-degree loft typical to most fairway woods available on the market.
 It offers excellent performance for the average golfer.
-But there are various ways in which you can alter your loft depending upon your personal needs.
+But there are various ways in which you can alter your loft depending on your personal needs.

 The ‘Draw Setting’ allows you to increase your loft by 1 degree through the use of an adjustment tool.
 You could also increase or decrease your loft further using various other tools that might be available.
 But that would involve removing the clubhead altogether.
 It’s best to avoid this unless you’re an expert golfer who knows what you’re doing.

 The Ventus Blue shaft is perfect in this category as it produces optimum results for mid-range golfers.
-For those who prefer something heavier or have trouble hitting high lofted shots.
-There’s also Diamana which has twist face technology that helps low spinning balls fly farther off tee boxes than ever before- plus.
+For those who prefer something heavier or have trouble hitting high-lofted shots.
+There’s also Diamana which has twist face technology that helps low-spinning balls fly farther off tee boxes than ever before- plus.
 It produces silky smooth flight paths throughout your round of golfing fun.

-TaylorMade’s SIM Fairway woods are a long-distance driver.
+TaylorMade’s SIM Fairway Woods are a long-distance driver.
 They’ll compete with any other club in terms of length and speed.
 These fairway woods will be launched as far as you need with the V Steel combined with the Zatech titanium face and carbon composite top.

 No one plays around at TaylorMade regarding ball speed, ball speed design, and maximizing distance.
 The Sim Max series isn’t an exception.